-Add App: You can only add Email, Facebook, or Maps.
+Add App: Add additional apps.
+You can only add Facebook, Calculator, Clock, Maps, Email, or Samsung Notes.

 Remove an app from the Emergency mode Home screen

-Sometimes, even in Emergency Mode, you don't need certain apps.
-Learn how to remove the app from the Home screen.
+Sometimes, even in Emergency mode, you don't need certain apps.
+You can remove the apps you don't want to use.

-While in Emergency Mode, tap More Options, and then tap Remove apps.
+While in Emergency mode, tap More options (the three vertical dots), and then tap Remove apps.
 Tap the Remove icon next to the app you wish to remove, and then tap Done.
 If needed, you can add the app again later by tapping Add app.

 Note: Some apps cannot be removed from the Home screen.

-Just because the Emergency Mode is bare, it doesn't mean your phone loses all of its features.
-Follow these steps to change the settings while in Emergency Mode.
+Just because the Emergency mode is bare, it doesn't mean your phone loses all of its features.

-Tap More Options, and then tap Settings.
+Tap More options (the three vertical dots), and then tap Settings.
 Tap a feature to change its settings.